object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

                                 "square array.")

         def operation(self, a, b):
+            """Perform the group operation on two values.

-            '''The group operation is matrix multiplication.'''
+            The group operation is matrix multiplication.
+            """
             return a @ b

 :numref:`groups_inheritance` shows a new implementation of